payi_instrument()

 - Persists for the lifetime of the application

-for Direct Provider Call with Telemetry (calls go directly to providers, telemetry sent to Pay-i)@proxy
+- Direct Provider Call with Telemetry mode (calls go directly to providers, telemetry sent to Pay-i)

-for Proxy Routing (calls routed through Pay-i with additional features)
+- Proxy Routing mode (calls routed through Pay-i with additional features)

 4. Default Behaviors